ahmedflqn/Wordpress-AWS/Web App on aws.md

 ![enter image description here](https://github.com/ahmedflqn/Wordpress-AWS/blob/main/EFS2.PNG?raw=true)

+---
 ### 4-Create our launch template

-   Move to the EC2 console under instances choose launch template
+   Move to the EC2 console under instances and choose the launch template we created earlier
 ![enter image description here](https://github.com/ahmedflqn/Wordpress-AWS/blob/main/launchtemplate1.PNG?raw=true)

- Here we will choose t2.micro because included in the free tier we will not need key pair as we will connect to instance using session manager
+ Here we will choose t2.micro because it's included in the free tier. we will not need a key pair as we will connect to the instance using Session Manager
 ![enter image description here](https://github.com/ahmedflqn/Wordpress-AWS/blob/main/launchtemplate2.PNG?raw=true)

    In advanced details we will need first to pick our EC2 WP instances profile
-         that we created earlier from the cloudformation template.
+         that we created earlier from the CloudFormation template.
-         IAM roles created allow us to connect our ec2 through Session Manager and that will be the only way because we didn't create a bastion host.
+         IAM roles created allow us to connect our ec2 through Session Manager, and that will be the only way because we didn't create a bastion host.
          We will allow our instance to connect to EFS and have full access.
 ![enter image description here](https://github.com/ahmedflqn/Wordpress-AWS/blob/main/Launchtemplate3.PNG?raw=true)

-   In user data Here we will add the commands in order to automate
+   In user data, We will add the commands to automate the
-           preparing our ec2 instance to host our wordpress website
+           preparation of our ec2 instance in order to host our WordPress website.
 ![enter image description here](https://github.com/ahmedflqn/Wordpress-AWS/blob/main/Launchtemplate4.PNG?raw=true)

 **User data script**